• Docs

 }

-This example creates a button component that has the button recipe styles applied to it.
-The css prop can be used to override or extend the styles defined in the recipe when needed.
+This example creates a Cerberus button component that has the button recipe styles applied to it (along with Cerberus component features).

 withSlotRecipe